algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x34 {uint8 position in scratch space to load from}
 - Stack: ... &rarr; ..., any
-- copy a value from scratch space to the stack.
+- Ith scratch space value.
 All scratch spaces are 0 at program start.

 ## store i

 - Opcode: 0x35 {uint8 position in scratch space to store to}
 - Stack: ..., A &rarr; ...
-- pop value A. store A to the Ith scratch space
+- store A to the Ith scratch space

 ## txna f i

 - Opcode: 0x36 {uint8 transaction field index} {uint8 transaction field array index}
 - Stack: ... &rarr; ..., any
-- push Ith value of the array field F of the current transaction
+- Ith value of the array field F of the current transaction
 - Availability: v2

 ## gtxna t f i

 - Opcode: 0x37 {uint8 transaction group index} {uint8 transaction field index} {uint8 transaction field array index}
 - Stack: ... &rarr; ..., any
-- push Ith value of the array field F from the Tth transaction in the current group
+- Ith value of the array field F from the Tth transaction in the current group
 - Availability: v2

 ## gtxns f

 - Opcode: 0x38 {uint8 transaction field index}
 - Stack: ..., A: uint64 &rarr; ..., any
-- push field F of the Ath transaction in the current group
+- field F of the Ath transaction in the current group
 - Availability: v3

 for notes on transaction fields available, see `txn`.
 If top of stack is _i_, `gtxns field` is equivalent to `gtxn _i_ field`. gtxns exists so that _i_ can be calculated, often based on the index of the current transaction.